The Sicilian Woman's Daughter£9.99

 "I loved the use of language, I loved the story and above all I loved the constant sensation that I was walking on the top of the dividing wall between reality and dream and imagination and past and present and future.
 I want to live on that wall for the rest of my life."

-New adult More information and book stores
+More information and book stores

 The crucial decision the British parliament has taken will have enormous consequences for our children, grandchildren and all future generations.

 This book clearly describes the different options available, their impact on the UK economy and on individual citizens resident both in the UK and Europe.